steven-moon/mlx-engine/SwiftUIKit/_docs/SwiftUIKit_Package_Specification.md

 ## 9. Implementation Plan

-1. **Extract** all SwiftUIKit components and style system into a new Swift package.
+1. **Extract** all UIAI components and style system into a new Swift package.
 2. **Refactor** to remove any MLXEngine or backend-specific code; use protocols or dependency injection for data.
 3. **Implement** the style system as described, with built-in and custom style support.
 4. **Add** SwiftUI previews and unit tests for all components.